Top reasons to go trekking in Nepal during the off season

 Jomsom to Muktinath Trek – email us for the itinerary.

 This trekking destination is more popular as a pilgrimage that is suitable during the monsoon season in Nepal.
-Muktinath attracts both the Hindu and Buddhists alike for pilgrimage.
-Thus, you may embark on a spiritual or an adventurous trek to this area, which remains dry most of the year, except the winter when the region is covered by snow.
+Muktinath attracts both Hindus and Buddhists alike for pilgrimage.
+Thus, you may embark on a spiritual or adventurous trek to this area, which remains dry most of the year, except in the winter when the region is covered by snow.
 Besides the holy Muktinath Temple, Kagbeni is the other popularly travelled destination in this region.